CANFLUX/pipeline-documentation/5_Configure_Matlab_For_Biomet.md

-## 5. Configure Matlab for Biomet.net library
+## 5. &nbsp; Configure Matlab for Biomet.net library

 Before completing this step, you must have the Biomet.net repository cloned to your local computer [link to Clone_Biomet_Library.md].
 This step is important for ensuring the pipeline scripts and tools run successfully on your local computer.